-As the director of the Urban Attitudes Lab, Hollander studies the intersection between technology, planning, and design through social media data analysis and psychological research.
+As the director of the Urban Attitudes Lab, Hollander leads research at the intersection between technology, planning, and design through social media data analysis and psychological research.

-Professor Hollander has written eight books and over 75 articles, book chapters, and reports on legacy cities, Big Data, brownfields, and urban design, including Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities, An Ordinary City: Planning for Growth and Decline in New Bedford, Massachusetts, and the 2021 Urban Experience and Design, Supporting Shrinkage,, and the 2023 book The First City on Mars: An Urban Planner's Guide to Settling the Red Planet.
+Professor Hollander has written nine books and over 75 articles, book chapters, and reports on legacy cities, Big Data, brownfields, and urban design, including Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities, An Ordinary City: Planning for Growth and Decline in New Bedford, Massachusetts, and the 2021 books Urban Experience and Design, Supporting Shrinkage,, and the 2023 book The First City on Mars: An Urban Planner's Guide to Settling the Red Planet.

 He is regularly called upon as an expert for a variety of media sources on planning and policy issues, including:

 You can view a portfolio of urban planning and design projects he has led, working with Tufts students.
 He hosts an Apple podcast “Cognitive Urbanism”, a Substack , and produces the web series “Hubbub"